 Risks of tobacco

-Secondhand smoke - risks; Cigarette smoking - risks; Smoking and smokeless tobacco - risks; Risks of tobacco
+Secondhand smoke - risks; Cigarette smoking - risks; Smoking and smokeless tobacco - risks; Nicotine - risks

 Tobacco is a plant.
 Its leaves are smoked, chewed, or sniffed for a variety of effects.